mlogic/tuclient/README.rst

 This is the TuneUp.ai Client.

-* `_tuclient_daemon.sh` is the main script of the TUClient daemon.
-* `tuclient_daemon.sh` is used to start `_tuclient_daemon.sh` as a
-  service.
-This is useful for development and debugging.
-For production, you should use a system-provided mechanism, such as systemd, to start `_tuclient_daemon.sh` as a service.
+The client is usually installed as a system service, and you should use your system's service control mechanism to start and stop the client.
+For development or testing, you could use ``tuclient_daemon.sh`` to start an instance of the client.

 Supported platforms
 ===================